-- 6.3 The Secretary of the Nominations & Governance Committee will provide feedback to those who have nominated individuals, including where the nomination has been unsuccessful. - 6.4 The Honorary Degree and Fellowships Advisory Group, the Nominations & Governance Committee and the Council will maintain strict confidentiality in relation to those being nominated until such time as the Council has approved their nomination, and the individual themselves have accepted. - 6.5 Nominations to the Secretary of the Committee will need to include: - a) A supporting submission on a form provided, including an introductory statement setting forth the principal grounds for the distinction; - b) A brief chronological, narrative account of the nominee's life and work; - c) An outline of the nominee's most significant achievements; - d) An assessment of their standing on a basis of international comparison or in the life of North Wales, Wales or the United Kingdom.
+- 5.5 The Honorary Degree and Fellowships Committee and the Council will maintain strict confidentiality in relation to those being nominated until such time as the Council has approved their nomination, and the individual themselves have accepted. - 5.6 Nominations to the University Secretary will need to include: - a) A supporting submission on a form provided, including an introductory statement setting forth the principal grounds for the distinction; - b) A brief chronological, narrative account of the nominee's life and work; - c) An outline of the nominee's most significant achievements; - d) An assessment of their standing on a basis of international comparison or in the life of North Wales, Wales or the United Kingdom.
 Connection to North Wales or Wales (providing evidence of what benefit has been received within the University or the area), or if none, any tangible association with the University's values; - e) A suggestion on which award the individual making the nomination considers most appropriate, although the final decision will rest with the Honorary Degrees and Fellowships Committee, and - e) any other information the proposer would wish to bring to the attention of the Committee.